vrochamaia/invest-cli/README.md

 ### Configure the secrets file

-Go to the root of the repository and create a `secrets.json` file with your Coinbase and/or Crypto.com keys. **Never commit this file to a remote branch** since anyone with access to it can at least read your crypto positions on those exchanges.
+Go to the root of the repository and create a `secrets.json` file with your keys. **Never commit this file to a remote branch** since anyone with access to it can at least read your crypto positions on those exchanges.

 ```
 secrets.json